-- PART A: Multiple Choice Questions (30%),

-- PART B: Short answer questions (40%), and
+- PART A: Multiple Choice Questions (30%), - PART B: Short answer questions (70%), and

-- PART C: A structured essay style question (30%)

 More details on the exam will be provided in due course.

 Lab Assignments (Ungraded)

 Each week there is an ungraded Lab Assignment for you to work on and develop your analytical and coding skills.
 They will involve a mix of coding, conceptual questions around the methods and marketing concepts, and prescribing marketing implications of empirical results.
 We expect you to work on these assignments using R. The assignments are designed to be "self-guided" and are split into multiple sub-questions that help you progress through a larger problem sequentially.
 Expect to dedicate substantial time to each lab assignment, approx. 4 hours per week outside of class time.
 This time is well spent as you're acquiring a skill set to help you through the Group Assignments and on the Final Exam.
 You are encouraged to work on these assignments together with your peers.